ChQf/ChQf.github.io/_pages/about.md

 ---

 ## News
+* Aug.
+2026, Submission: a paper (co-author) was submitted to *IEEE Journal of Emerging and Selected Topics in Power Electronics*.
 * Jul.
 2026, Submission: a paper (co-author) was submitted to *IEEE Internet of Things Journal*.
 * Jun.
 2026, Submission: a paper (corresponding author) was submitted to *IEEE Transactions on Instrumentation and Measurement*.
 * Jun.
 2026, Acceptance: a paper (corresponding author) was accepted by *Applied Energy*.